-- The training schedule will be submitted to Early Childhood Department staff prior to public dissemination.
-The schedule should include training names, dates, descriptions, alignment to DEC practices, and COPs. - A grant periodic programmatic report template to measure progress on deliverables will be submitted semiannually.
+- The regional schedule will be submitted to the Early Childhood Department staff prior to public dissemination.
+The schedule should include training names, dates, descriptions, alignment to DEC practices, and COPs. - An annual report will be submitted by the end of the fiscal year that includes details as listed in the Reporting Requirements section that begins on page 12. - A grant periodic programmatic report template to measure progress on deliverables will be submitted semiannually.